geelen/css-components-demo/README.md

 ._abc3156 .lead {}
 ```

 This effectively _quarantines_ global CSS off into its own little space.
-I'm really interested to explore this.
+I'm really interested to explore whether this is possible/desirable.

+That's the general idea.
+And it's mostly just an idea right now.

 ## Conclusion